Vasile Miriuță

-Vasile Laszlo Miriuță (born 19 September 1968) is a football manager and former player.
-From December 2020, he was the head coach of Liga III side Minaur Baia Mare, until July 2021.
-From July 2021 he was enrolled as the technical director of the same team, Minaur.
+Vasile Miriuță (born 19 September 1968) is a professional football manager and former player who is currently in charge of Liga III club Sănătatea Cluj.

-Born in Romania, the midfielder played nine matches for the Hungary national team, in which he scored one goal in a friendly on 21 August 2002 against Spain.
-Famous for his free kicks and tactical cleverness, he promoted in the Bundesliga with Energie Cottbus in 2000, but was released at the end of 2002.
-Most of his time at MSV Duisburg he spent outside the starting eleven.
+Famous for his free kicks and tactical cleverness, the attacking midfielder most notably played for Energie Cottbus in the late 1990s and early 2000s, with whom he was promoted to the Bundesliga in 2000.
+Born in Romania, Miriuță played nine matches for the Hungary national team, in which he scored one goal.

 Club career

-Miriuță debuted as a player in 1988 for FCM Baia Mare.
-In 1990, he was signed by Dinamo București.
+Miriuță debuted as a player in 1986 for Maramureș Baia Mare.
+In 1991, he was signed by Dinamo București.
 At Dinamo, Miriuță became an undisputed regular, until new coach Florin Halagian allegedly told him that he's not going to play a single game in his term, prompting him to leave for Gloria Bistrița in 1991.
 After one season at Gloria, he returned at Dinamo.

 Hungary

 In 1992, tired with his status as a substitute at Dinamo, Miriuță signed with Hungarian side Győr.
 He soon became a popular figure among the supporters.
 In 1993, Miriuță was signed by French side Bourges, but returns to Győr after only one season.
 In 1996, Miriuță moved to Videoton, but after playing four games and scoring three goals for the Székesfehérvár club, he is signed by Ferencváros.
 After two years at Ferencváros, Miriuță signed with rivals Újpest, but did not play on league games for the Purples.